goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

 Plone
     a CMS based on Zope 2 and the CMF.

+CMF
+    The Content Management Framework for Zope 2, on which are based applications such as Plone or CPS.

 Zope Toolkit
     the collection of Zope Toolkit core libraries.
 Shouldn't include the ZMI